dallgoot/yaml/README.md

 - recover from some parsing errors
 - tolerance to tabulations
 - DEFINE debug levels :
-  - 1 : print each line Node Type class
+  - 1 : print each line Node Type class and exit
-  - 2 : print Loader global map structure
+  - 2 : print Loader global map structure and exit
-  - 3 : print each document NodeList
+  - 3 : print each document NodeList and exit

 ## Support: